wesleycamargo/azure-docs.pt-br/articles/app-service/containers/how-to-serve-content-from-azure-storage.md

 ---
-title: Servir conteúdo do Armazenamento do Microsoft Azure no Serviço de Aplicativo no Linux
+title: Fornecer conteúdo do Armazenamento do Azure no Linux – Serviço de Aplicativo
 description: Como configurar e fornecer conteúdo do Armazenamento do Microsoft Azure no Serviço de Aplicativo do Azure no Linux.
 author: msangapu
 manager: jeconnoc